-New England Journal of Medicine SEPTEMBER 22, 2022
+The New England Journal of Medicine September 22, 2022

 Bottom Line

-In a randomized, pragmatic trial of adults with early type 2 diabetes on metformin, the addition of insulin glargine or liraglutide was more effective than glimepiride or sitagliptin at achieving and maintaining glycemic control (HbA1c <7.0%).
+In a head-to-head comparison of second-line diabetes medications added to metformin, liraglutide and insulin glargine were more effective than glimepiride and sitagliptin at achieving and maintaining glycemic control over 5 years.

 Key Findings